-Package files like this have confused many; some think they are cheating software, while others that they are bloatware and malware.
+Package files like this have confused many; some think they are cheating software, while others think they are bloatware and malware.

 We can guarantee you, however, that this software is completely safe and essential.
-It is not bloatware or malware it is Samsung mobile’s helping package for the Samsung members.
+It is not bloatware or malware.
+It is Samsung mobile’s helping package for Samsung members.